CGAL/cgal-documentation-dockerfile/README.md

     where
     - `path_to_image` is the absolute path to the directory containing the dockerfile
     - `path_to_cgal` is the absolute path to the root directory of CGAL
-    - `path_to_publish_dir` is the absolute path to the output directory, that will contian the 3 versions and the result of the comparison.
+    - `path_to_publish_dir` is the absolute path to the output directory, that will contain the 3 versions and the result of the comparison.